SeamusFinlayson/Minecraft-AFK-Mouse-Clicker/README.md

 - Use attacking mode if you are using an Ender Ender or Mob Grinder.

 ### Torch Placing Mode
-1. Run the program before you start up Minecraft
+1. Run the script
-2. Face a wall and equip a torch
+2. In Minecraft face a wall and equip a torch
 3. Press ctrl+i to enter torch placing mode
 4. Go AFK then come back
 5. Press ctrl+u, jump (press the space key), go to the game menu (press escape), or enter your inventory (press e) to exit torch placing mode